 No, you don’t require to set up a multi-site or have separate WordPress installed for each language.
 You will be able to translate your WordPress posts, tags, categories, pages, and theme into as many languages as you like.

-Here, take a look at both common approaches adopted by WordPress multilingual site owners:
+Here, take a look at both common approaches adopted by WordPress multi language site owners:

 - The first approach permits you to translate all the content manually into your preferred language.

-- And the second method really does not make a multilingual site, but instead it add machine translation of your existing content using Google Translation Services.
+- And the second method really does not make a multilingual site, but instead, it adds machine translation of your existing content using Google Translation Services.

 It goes without saying that, translating your content manually is a better approach.
-It allow you to maintain quality on your website.
+It allows you to maintain the quality on your website.
 Also, you can translate the content yourself or you have to hire professionals to do this.